yorkulibraries/vendorpol/README.md

 # vendorpol

-URLs for vendor privacy policies and terms of use.
+URLs for vendor privacy policies and terms of use, and whether creating an account is optional or mandatory.

 ## Data